elShambler/beingMas_blog/content/post/Hyner-Humble-Race.md

 This happens simply because there are runners and hikers taking on the 25k, while the 50k is reserved for anyone that has met the time constraints on a qualifying race.
-So there's a selective process for those attempting the 50k, along with the fact that it is truly a difficult race.
+So there's a selective process for those attempting the 50k where hikers are filtered out.

-Again, that doesn't mean the 25k is easy.
+Again, that doesn't mean the 25k is just a frolick in the woods.

 If you then look at how the top finisher's times have increased over the years - you can get a sense for how the speed has been growing.

 ![No. 1 in 25k - Matt Lipsey](/images/Hyner2016/Hyner_MattLipsey.jpg)

-In 2015, you'll notice that the average times went up actually.
+In 2015, you'll notice that the average times for the 25k actually went up from the previous year.
 [Matt Lipsey commented on how that year felt slow](http://matthiaslipshitz.blogspot.com/2016/04/hyner-worth-view.html), and it was certainly reflected in finishing times.
 Otherwise, with the increase in participants to the 50k, the finishers times got way faster.